-Gregory L. Sheldon, age 61, has been one of our independent managers since March 2019.
-Mr. Sheldon brings almost 40 years of business experience building global corporations and integrating acquisitions across Finance, Supply Chain, Manufacturing and Corporate functions.
-Most recently he served as the Chief Information Officer for Mylan from October 2008 to March 2013, the CIO for Duquesne Light Company from August 2013 to March 2015, and, since October 2018, has been serving as the Interim CIO for MiMedx Group, Inc., a biopharmaceutical company developing, manufacturing and marketing regenerative biologics utilizing human placental allografts for multiple sectors of healthcare.
-Since July 2014, Mr. Sheldon has been an owner of two companies which invest in land acquisition, development and the construction of residential homes: White Column Investments, LLC, where he is the President and Managing Member, and Sheldon Investments, LLC.
+Gregory L. Sheldon, age 64, is one of our independent managers, a position to which he was elected in March 2019.
+Mr. Sheldon brings 41 years of business experience building global corporations and integrating acquisitions across finance, supply chain, manufacturing, and the corporate functions.
+Since March 2021 he has served as the Interim CIO for TherapeuticsMD, an innovative pharmaceutical company exclusively committed to advancing women's health.
+His previous roles include Global Chief Information Officer for Mylan, Inc., from October 2008 to March 2013, the CIO for Duquesne Light Company from August 2013 to March 2015, and, from October 2018 until December 2019, as the Interim CIO for MiMedx Group, Inc. Since July 2014, Mr. Sheldon has been an owner of two companies which invest in land acquisition, development, and the construction of residential homes: White Column Investments, LLC, where he is the President and Managing Member, and Sheldon Investments, LLC.
 Since 2017, he has served as a non-compensated advisor to Mark Hoskins, who owns Benjamin Marcus Homes, LLC and Investor's Mark Acquisitions, LLC, which are companies that design, develop, and build single family homes, and which are also two of our customers.
-Mr. Sheldon has been the owner of Greg Sheldon and Associates, LLC, a consultant and strategic advisor to clients in the life sciences and consumer products industries, since April 2015.
-Mr. Sheldon has held numerous other leadership positions with leading, global companies including Kraft General Foods, Georgia-Pacific, and Pfizer Inc., and was involved in the start-up of The Georgia Lottery.
+Mr. Sheldon has been the owner of Greg Sheldon and Associates, LLC, a consultant, and strategic advisor to clients in the life sciences, consumer products, technology, and manufacturing industries since April 2015.
+Mr. Sheldon has held multiple leadership positions with leading, global companies including Kraft General Foods, Georgia-Pacific, and Pfizer Inc., and the start-up of The Georgia Lottery.
 He graduated from Georgia State University with a Master of Science in Management and from Georgia Institute of Technology with a Bachelor of Science in Industrial Management.